Why Are Defensive Sectors Outperforming SPY?

 Technology, Consumer Discretionary Sectors Lag

-Leading sectors in 2023—technology and consumer discretionary—are also beginning to stumble as they logged one-month declines of –0.4% and –1.5%, respectively, as measured by the Vanguard Information Technology ETF (VGT) and the Consumer Discretionary Select Sector SPDR ETF (XLY)
+Leading sectors in 2024—technology and consumer discretionary—have stumbled in 2025 as they logged one-month declines of -7% and -7.2%, respectively, as measured by the Vanguard Information Technology ETF (VGT) and the Consumer Discretionary Select Sector SPDR ETF (XLY)

 The tech and consumer discretionary (also known as consumer cyclicals) sectors combine to make up 40% of the S&P 500 index.
-Furthermore, the so-called Magnificent 7 stocks, which have contributed more to the market’s returns than any other single group, come from these two sectors.
+Furthermore, the so-called Magnificent 7 like Nvidia Corp.
+(NVDA) and Tesla Inc. (TSLA) come from those two sectors, drive S&P 500 performance, and have put in -13.6% and -32% returns, respectively, in 2025.

 Why Are Defensive Sectors Outperforming SPY?

-Over the past month, prices for utilities and consumer staples stocks have gained while technology and consumer discretionary stocks have dropped.
-This may signal that investors are rotating sectors or cutting exposure to risk areas while to defensive areas.
+Over the past month, prices for healthcare, consumer staples, and utilities stocks have gained while technology and consumer discretionary stocks have fallen, dragging the broader S&P 500 index down with them.
+This may signal that investors are rotating sectors or cutting exposure to risk areas while adding to defensive areas.

-The recent shift in investor sentiment may be short-lived, but it’s possible that investors are beginning to anticipate a prolonged economic slowdown in the second half of 2024, which would favor defensive sectors like utilities and consumer staples over cyclical sectors like tech and consumer discretionary.
+The recent shift in investor sentiment may be short-lived, but it’s possible that investors are beginning to anticipate a prolonged economic slowdown in the 2025, as lingering inflation and fears of a prolonged tariff war weigh on consumers, which would continue to favor defensive sectors like healthcare, consumer staples, and utilities over cyclical sectors like tech and consumer discretionary.

 What Is Sector Rotation?